realethantran/ethanRepo/_posts/2024-04-22-unit-7-student_IPYNB_2_.md

 - Answer the questions:
     * Look back at the examples.
 What's similar?
 What's different?

+Example 1 uses doubles to store values and finds the maximum while example 2 uses integers to store the values and finds the minimum.

     * Why do we use `ArrayList`?
 Why not just regular lists?

-    Regular lists have fixed size in Java.
+    Regular lists have a fixed size in Java.

 - Demonstrate at least two `ArrayList` methods that aren't `ArrayList<>.size()` and `ArrayList<>.get()`.